 I have been told that I should invest more hours in the assignment, just because I have described some solutions with comments, or because my test coverage wasn’t 100%, among others.
 Is incredible how generous people are with the time of others, isn't it?

 Furthermore, considering free time investment, what if I have kids?
-What if I am doing several interviews in parallel because I am in a rush of getting a new job? what if I have side jobs?
-Does it mean that I am not eligible for applying for these openings?
+What if I am doing several interviews in parallel because I am in a rush to get a new job? what if I have side jobs?
+Does it mean that I am not eligible to apply for these openings?
 That’s hard.

 So, please make sure those requests are optimized or consider offering a paycheck among other types of benefits if those tasks are time-consuming.

-About this particular subject there's a book and also a newsletter that I would like to recommend, that it doesn't only apply to recruitment:
+About this particular subject, there's a book and also a newsletter that I would like to recommend, that doesn't only apply to recruitment:

 In this link, you can subscribe to weekly recommendations and check out the book, which has helped me to understand better the importance and complexity of this subject.

 One simple starting point is to make your interviews inclusively friendly, by including minorities as part of the process, so that people reflect more, and get a sense of the environment.
 It will also help to filter those profiles that show some flags during those sessions.

 I can understand that for companies, especially the ones offering visa sponsorship, where there is a huge investment/risk at stake, before submitting an offer they would like to be as convinced as possible.

 Companies aren't doing us a favor when hiring us, we are just going to be paid for our work, it should be a bidirectional negotiation.

 But lately, I have completed and started processes with up to 6 phases or sessions, including 3 only discussing technical-related subjects.
 Why are tech companies so obsessed with measuring and testing technical skills?
 Especially for senior positions, where tech-related subjects only imply a partial amount of our work, the rest is dealing with other problems where soft skills have a bigger impact.